-Net result was wind & solar were 2 big renewables start of this decade and rich Europe led.
+A net result was wind & solar were the 2 big renewables start of decade, and rich Europe led.
 Europe's gross electricity consumption met by renewables was then 1/4th, or about 25% of its demand.
 2020 figures below showed that very highest/best were Norway & Iceland, at 77% and 84% respectively.
 And among the 27 EU members, Nordics again led: Sweden 60%, Finland 44%.
 Nearby Latvia and Austria were 32%, 36%.
 But of course, there were EU laggards as well.
 Belgium was then getting only 13% from its renewables; The Netherlands then just 14%.
 Both had only barely met targets, unusual then vs. rest of a more ambitious Europe.

-So nearly all the EU-27 was beating its targets.
-The bloc had set goals in 2009 and while that included as 'renewable', a dubious municipal waste burning (Not classed as clean here at ECO), their main focus rightly was/remains wind & solar.
+So nearly all EU-27 was beating targets.
+The bloc had set goals in 2009 and while included as 'renewable', a dubious municipal waste burning (Not classed as clean here at ECO), their main focus rightly was/remains wind & solar.
 Mostly they'd exceeded goals.
 Lovelies Sweden & Croatia did so by 11 percentage points.
 Poorer Bulgaria by 7 percentage points.
 Poland (16%) lagged hard in renewables, but altered definition let (dubious) biomass burning meet EU targets.
-And 'less green' like biomass burning was an exception; most beat goals on truer clean energy - primarily wind & solar.
-Russia's 2022 invasion gave did a fillip to dirtier coal, oil and biomass, but that too shall pass.
-Here's how they'd looked 2020:
+And a 'less green' lane like biomass burning was an exception; most goals were beat on truer clean energy - primarily wind & solar.
+Russia's 2022 invasion gave fillip to dirty coal, oil and biomass, but that too shall pass.
+Here's how they EU had looked 2020: